Analysis of High-dimensional Gaussian Labeled-unlabeled Mixture Model via Message-passing Algorithm: Theoretical results

 Overall, whether using MSE or GE as the metric, the ratio of the difference between the optimal RMLE and the BO estimate is quite small, particularly with large $\alpha_u$.
 Thus, by optimally tuning $\lambda$, we can use RMLE as a good approximation of the BO estimate when handling substantial amounts of unlabeled data.

 Next, we investigate how much the optimal $\lambda$ differs between GE and MSE.
 We show $1/\lambda^*$ plotted against SNR in \Rfig{Optimal lambda rho and alpha_u}.
 The top panels are for MSE, and the bottom ones are for GE.
 In the left panels, we show $1/\lambda^*$ with different values of $\alpha_u$.
 Both optimal values of $\lambda^*$ are finite when $\rho=0.5$, which is different from the supervised case where $\lambda^*$ diverges \cite{mignacco2020role}.
 Similarly, in the right panels, we show $1/\lambda^*$ with different values of $\rho$.
 For both MSE and GE, as $\rho$ deviates further from 0.5, the optimal $1/\lambda^*$ approaches 1.
-Although in the bottom right panel some peculiar behaviors are observed in the low SNR region, these are caused by numerical issues stemming from the insensitivity of GE to $\lambda$ in that region.
-Consequently, the values of $\lambda^*_{ge}$ are not reliable there.
-However, the corresponding GE values, displayed in \Rfig{Optimal lambda}, are stably computed and cause no problem.
 In the special case of $\rho=0$, our model transforms into an additive white Gaussian noise model and the MAP ($\beta=\infty, \lambda=\lambda_0$) estimation agrees with the BO result, which is consistent with findings in $\cite{rangan2011generalized}$.

 The above analysis reveals that the ratio of the difference between the optimal RMLE and the BO estimate is very small, and the optimal $\lambda^*$ is finite.
 Although it is highly nontrivial to estimate the optimal $\lambda$ value for MSE, concerning GE we can employ some techniques to estimate GE such as cross-validation.
 This allows RMLE to be comparable with the BO estimate in terms of GE.